Rail transport in Sweden: Ferry links

-Sweden and Norway have the same ATC system and the same voltage, meaning that trains can generally cross the border without being specially modified.
+Sweden and Norway have the same Automatic Train Control (ATC) system and the same voltage, meaning that trains can generally cross the border without being specially modified.
 Sweden and Denmark have different ATC systems and different voltage, so only specially modified trains can cross the border.
-The X31K Öresund trains and some of the SJ X2 (branded X2000) trains can do that.
+The X31K Öresund trains and some of the SJ X2 (branded X2000) trains and some freight and night train locomotives can do that.
+Such vehicles are needed for border crossing traffic because the Øresund Bridge is not adopted for change between purely Swedish and purely Danish locomotive, or passengers changing between two such trains.

-Train ferries never have electric overhead lines on board, so diesel must be used to get trains onboard/offboard.
+These train ferries never have electric overhead lines on board, so diesel must be used to get trains onboard/offboard.
 Generally locomotives are not transported on these ferries, only train cars.

-International passenger trains today (2016) operate on rather few lines:
+International passenger trains today (2023) operate on these lines: